Code-Institute-Submissions/MS1-infinity-gym/README.md

 I was able to restore my gitpod after saving everything, then clearing all .html pages, then committed + pushing everything, then creating new .html pages.

-That way I could record everything again.
+That way I could commit everything again.
 Therefore, there is probably not enough committed pages.

 #### About commit messages
 At first I struggled with commit messages to keep it short and concise, but over time I think I've improved.